Glazed with maple syrup and seasoned with paprika, Roasted Acorn Squash is a little bit sweet, a little bit spicy, and every bit delicious!

 Roasted Acorn is tender, sweet, and nutty.
 While delicious when prepared with nothing more than oil and salt and pepper, my recipe for roasted acorn squash adds maple syrup and paprika for a sweet and savory application that makes this roasted acorn squash memorable.

-My husband said that this squash recipe tasted like caramel corn to him–and I could see where he came up with that analogy.
+My husband said that this squash recipe tasted like caramel corn to him--and I could see where he came up with that analogy.
 The acorn squash has a nutty bite and the maple syrup is perfectly sweet.
 The salt and paprika just balance this dish perfectly and allow the flavors to work harmoniously together.

-How to Slice an Acorn Squash
+How to Prepare Acorn Squash

 - Cut the acorn squash in half crosswise.